softkesla/exam-dev-flutter/README.md

 |-|-|-|
 |https://www.youtube.com/watch?v=265JFoIq7iE|Test API Endpoint - https://www.boredapi.com/documentation||

-3. Pick a class or component to test from No.1 or No.2 and try writing unit test to show your understanding of your code what need to test
+3. [Optional] Pick a class or component to test from No.1 or No.2 and try writing unit test to show your understanding of your code what need to test

 ## Evaluation Criteria